la2050/archive/_projects/2016/los-angeles-world-airports-introduces-la-students-to-lifes-possibilities.md

   - 'Money '
   - Publicity/awareness
   - Community outreach
+project_description: >-
+  The goal of this project is to directly impact students by providing them with paid learning opportunities.
+With the wide scope of divisions within Los Angeles World Airports, we aspire to provide students with positions that will help develop future career goals.
+We hope to expand the existing program from 12 to 25 positions.
 project_impact: >-
   ["College completion","College matriculation rates","Early education","Student
   education pipeline","Youth unemployment and underemployment"]